AdobeDocs/release-notes.en/current.md

 ![Banner](assets/experience-cloud-banner-3.png)

-This page can keep you updated on product release dates, access to release notes information, and the latest tutorials, courses, and events on Experience League.
+Visit this page to stay updated on product release dates.
+You can find release notes information and the latest events, tutorials, courses, and KB articles on Experience League.

 >[!IMPORTANT]
 >
 >To receive a monthly email notification about updates to this page, subscribe to the [Adobe Priority Product Update](https://www.adobe.com/subscription/priority-product-update.html).
-Check back frequently to stay on top of what's happening on Experience League.
+Check back frequently to stay on top of what's happening with Adobe's enterprise applications.

 **Need help?**